Pita Chips

 What do you eat with pita chips?

 Pita chips are an essential ingredient in Lebanese Fattoush Salad, a crunchy salad topped with crisp pita chips.
 They are right at home on a mezze platter, and also perfect as pita triangles with spinach artichoke dip, sprinkled with parmesan cheese, homemade hummus, labneh or sour cream seasoned with spices (try mint salt!), muhammara or tzatziki.
 Really anything goes!
 Thicker dips call for a thick chip.
-You can also enjoy them on their own with different seasonings: just drizzle with an oil mixture of extra virgin olive oil, kosher salt, Italian seasoning, garlic salt, or sesame seeds.
+You can also enjoy them on their own with different seasonings: just drizzle with an oil mixture of extra virgin olive oil, kosher salt, salt and pepper both, Italian seasoning, garlic salt, or sesame seeds.

 Baked pita chips on a sheet pan